improbable-eng/perforce-buildkite-plugin/README.md

 ### Custom workspace view:

-Note that this must consist of real depot paths like a regular worspace view.
+Note that this must consist of real depot paths like a regular workspace view.
 You cannot combine streams.

 ```yaml
 steps: